toddsundsted/ktistec/README.md

 It is intended for individual users, not farms of users, although support for additional users will be added in the future.
-It is designed to have few runtime dependencies -- for example, it uses SQLite As its database, instead of PostgreSQL + Redis + etc. It is licensed under the AGPLv3.
+It is designed to have few runtime dependencies -- for example, it uses SQLite as its database, instead of PostgreSQL + Redis + etc. It is licensed under the AGPLv3.

 Ktistec powers [Epiktistes](https://epiktistes.com/), my low-volume